torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 If you implement your own ->llseek() you must handle SEEK_HOLE and SEEK_DATA.
-You can hanle this by returning -EINVAL, but it would be nicer to support it in some way.
+You can handle this by returning -EINVAL, but it would be nicer to support it in some way.
 The generic handler assumes that the entire file is data and there is a virtual hole at the end of the file.
 So if the provided offset is less than i_size and SEEK_DATA is specified, return the same offset.